GreninjaBoy23D/Capstone-Respiretory/docs/scoping-decision.md

 | 15–16 | Presentation + delivery | 30 |
 | | **Total** | **240** |

-<One sentence: does your construction total fit inside the 60/75 line, and what did
-you cut to make it fit?>

 ## 9. The one hard part

 Using Imported Files: It takes a lot of knowledge to write code that lets you import a file.
 Not only that, but also having to go through a list of the compatibility of the specific ROM files as well.